MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-post-transactions-directly.md

 ---
-title: Record expenses or income directly in G/L| Microsoft Docs
+title: Record expenses or income directly in G/L
-description: For business activities that are not represented by a document in, such as smaller expenses or cash receipts, you can create the related transactions by posting journal lines in the General Journal page.
+description: For business activities that are not represented by a document you can create the related transactions by posting journal lines in the General Journal page.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual